Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Image enhancement sits at the foundation of nearly every computer vision pipeline you'll encounter.
+Image enhancement sits at the foundation of nearly every computer vision pipeline.
 Before any algorithm can detect objects, recognize faces, or segment scenes, the input image often needs preprocessing to correct for poor lighting, sensor noise, or low contrast.
-You're being tested on your understanding of how these techniques manipulate pixel values and when to apply each oneโnot just what they're called.
+You're being tested on your understanding of how these techniques manipulate pixel values and when to apply each one.

-The techniques in this guide demonstrate core principles: intensity transformations, spatial domain operations, frequency domain analysis, and adaptive processing.
+The techniques here demonstrate core principles: intensity transformations, spatial domain operations, frequency domain analysis, and adaptive processing.
 Exam questions will ask you to select the appropriate technique for a given scenario, explain the mathematical basis behind a method, or compare approaches for noise reduction versus edge preservation.
-Don't just memorize definitionsโknow what problem each technique solves and the tradeoffs involved.
+Don't just memorize definitions.
+Know what problem each technique solves and the tradeoffs involved.

-Compare: Median Filter vs. Gaussian Filterโboth reduce noise, but median filtering is nonlinear and excels at removing salt-and-pepper noise while preserving edges.
+Compare: Median Filter vs. Gaussian Filter.
+Both reduce noise, but median filtering is nonlinear and excels at removing salt-and-pepper noise while preserving edges.
 Gaussian filtering is linear and better for Gaussian-distributed noise but blurs edges.
-FRQs often ask which filter to choose for a specific noise type.
+Exam questions often ask which filter to choose for a specific noise type.

 Edge detection identifies locations where intensity changes rapidly, marking boundaries between regions.
 The mathematical basis: edges correspond to high values of the first derivative (gradient) or zero-crossings of the second derivative (Laplacian).

-Frequency domain methods transform images using the Fourier Transform, allowing manipulation of specific frequency components.
+Frequency domain methods transform images using the Fourier Transform, allowing you to manipulate specific frequency components directly.
 The core insight: low frequencies carry overall structure and smooth variations; high frequencies encode edges, noise, and fine details.

-Compare: Spatial Domain vs. Frequency Domain Filteringโspatial filtering is intuitive and efficient for small kernels, while frequency domain filtering excels for large kernels and allows precise control over which frequencies to modify.
-Know that convolution in spatial domain equals multiplication in frequency domain.
+Compare: Spatial Domain vs. Frequency Domain Filtering.
+Spatial filtering is intuitive and computationally efficient for small kernels.
+Frequency domain filtering excels for large kernels and gives precise control over which frequencies to modify.
+The key relationship: convolution in the spatial domain equals multiplication in the frequency domain.
+This means a large spatial convolution (expensive) can be done as a simple multiplication after a Fourier Transform (often faster).

 | Concept | Best Examples |